46 Results

 As a freelancer, you’ll constantly juggle life between a rock and hard place, that is until you learn the number one golden rule to keep your pipeline and bank account flowing constantly.

-As a freelancer, finding clients will be one of your biggest freelancer struggles.
+This is one of the most common challenges as you explore how to become a freelance writer.
+Finding freelance clients will be one of your biggest freelancer struggles.
 For many freelancers, talking to potential clients about your services can send them into total panic.
+(Freelance imposter syndrome, anyone?)

 You don’t want to come off as a salesperson or aggressively annoying to clients.
 Approaching clients in this way only turns them off and gives them a reason to ignore your services.